-After the Minerva feasibility study, Affluent Medical intends to launch, in the 1st half of 2024, clinical activities for a pilot study in several countries in Europe as well as a feasibility study and a pivotal study in the United States with a view to obtaining the various regulatory approvals in these geographical areas.
-These studies should take place in parallel in 2024/2025.
+After the Minerva feasibility study, Affluent Medical intends to launch, at the end of 2024, clinical activities for a pivotal study in several countries in Europe as well as a feasibility study and a pivotal study in the United States with a view to obtaining the various regulatory approvals in these geographical areas.
+These studies should take place in parallel in 2025-2027.